-Yes, this cookie dough can be frozen!
-Just place it on the cookie sheet as you would to bake it, then freeze for one hour.
-Remove the frozen balls of dough and store in a ziploc freezer bag for up to three months.
+This cookie dough can be frozen, which can be very helpful if you’d like to have some cookie dough on hand for the future.
+Just spoon the dough on the cookie sheet as you would to bake it, then freeze for one hour.
+Remove the frozen balls of dough and store in a freezer bag for up to three months.

 Disclosure: This post contains affiliate links.

 Salted Chocolate Chunk Quinoa Flour Cookies (GF, Vegan).